Opened 12 years ago

 Change History (11)

-comment:1 Changed 12 years ago by lochel
+comment:1 by Lennart Ochel, 12 years ago

 The command line flags for the simulation has been changed to provide better warnings.
 The old implementation did not recognized unknown flags or flag-values.
 If a user has misspellings in his flags, the simulation just ignored that flags without any warning.